neurosim/NS-Cache/README.md

 ```

 ### Starter Tips
 (1) Example configurations can be found in `config` in the home directory.
-The subdirectory `New_Configs` contains new cell definitions (`.cell`) and configurations (`.cfg`) for FinFET generation SRAM nodes, Heterogeneous 3D (H3D) and Monolithic 3D (M3D) cache designs, and a Gain-Cell Design for those looking to get started.
-The subdirectory `Old_Configs` contains Destiny configurations (still compatible with NS-Cache).
+The subdirectory `New_Configs` contains new cell definitions (`.cell`) and configurations (`.cfg`) for FinFET generation SRAM nodes, Heterogeneous 3D (H3D) and Monolithic 3D (M3D)* cache designs, and a Gain-Cell Design for those looking to get started.
+The subdirectory `Old_Configs` contains Destiny configurations (still compatible with NS-Cache). * The M3D flag does not replace the transistor technology.
+The user must specify what M3D memory properties are by adding cell/technology parameters.

 (2) Looking to understand the set of available parameters?
 Check out `inputParameter.cpp` and `inputParameter.h` for configuration parameters.
 Check out `MemCell.cpp` and `MemCell.h` for cell definition parameters available in NS-Cache.